 The Diehl Auto Group acquired a Chrysler Dodge Jeep Ram dealership in Salem, Ohio in June of this year.
 It is the group’s fifth Chrysler Dodge Jeep Ram store, though not all are operated under the Diehl name.

-Corina Diehl, president of the dealership group, shared one of her buy sell strategies with Automotive Buy Sell Report.
+Corina Diehl, president of the dealership group, shared sex in my city one of her buy sell strategies with Automotive Buy Sell Report.

 “If I buy a store, (acquiring) the real estate is mandatory with the purchase because the real estate you sit on, (you can) control your rent,” she says.
 “It is absolutely something I look at.”